Blame It on the Rain: Composition

-The verses are in the key of B♭ major and modulate up one step to B major for the main chorus and modulate once more to C major during the final repetition of the chorus.
+The verses are in the key of B♭ major and modulate up a half step to B major for the main chorus and modulate once more to C major during the final repetition of the chorus.
 It is originally 98 beats per minute and features a sparse bass line and heavy handclaps.
-The music video version of the song differs in a few ways, most noticeably in the longer length and brass synth introduction absent in the album and single variations.
+The second music video version of the song differs in a few ways, most noticeably in the longer length and brass synth introduction absent in the album and single variations.

 Chart performance

 "Blame It on the Rain" debuted on the US Billboard Hot 100 on 7 October 1989, at number sixty-five.
-Seven weeks later, for the week ending 25 November 1989, it reached number one, and occupied the spot for two weeks.
-It also spent a total of twenty-three weeks on the Hot 100.
+Seven weeks later, for the week ending 25 November 1989, it reached number one and occupied the spot for two weeks.
+It also spent a total of 23 weeks on the Hot 100.
 The song became Milli Vanilli's third number one single on the Hot 100 after "Baby Don't Forget My Number" and "Girl I'm Gonna Miss You".
 The song was ranked at number 21 on Billboard's Year-End Singles list for 1989 and at number 46 for 1990.